shashwat9kumar/Automated-CI-Maven-project-with_Jenkins-and-Github/README.md

 # Automated CI Project for Maven built Using Jenkins Server

 ### Overview:
-A maven project that build automatically when pushed to github.
+A maven project that automatically triggers a remote Jenkins server when changes are pushed to github.

 ### Steps Followed:
-* Project pushed on github
+* Create an Ubuntu EC2 instance on AWS
+* Connect to the virtual cloud machine via SSH, and install required dependencies
-* Github Automatically invokes the jenkins server
+* Install and run jenkins server on a virtual cloud machine
-* Jenkins server picks up and builds the project
+* Activate github webhooks for automated build triggering
+* Creating the automated pipeline for Continuous Integration
+* Testing the pipeline via a test push/commit